lasersam594/Seeed-Studio-XIAO-nRF52840-Sense/README.md

 These are basic sketches for the Seeed Studio XIAO nRF52840 Sense (https://www.seeedstudio.com/Seeed-XIAO-BLE-Sense-nRF52840-p-5253.html).
 Some of these will work with other nRF52840 boards as well as the Arduino Nano 33 BLE Sense Rev1 and Rev2, and others.
-One or two #defines near to of sketches may need to be enabled/disabled for specific board types.
+One or two #defines near the top of the sketches may need to be enabled/disabled for specific board types.

 I put these here because while it's almost certain that sketches like these have been out there for years, a Web search has real trouble finding them, especially with AI. ;-)